cookpad/pendaxes/README.md

     workspace:
       path: /path/to/be/cloned/repository        # where to clone?
       repository: https://github.com/foo/bar.git # where clone from?
-    report:
+    notifications:
+      - use: file
+        to: "report.html"
+        reporter:
           use: haml
-      to: "report.html"
-    notifications:
       - use: mail
         from: no-reply@example.com
         reporter: